danbev/learning-nodejs/README.md

      CHECK_EQ(0, pthread_sigmask(SIG_SETMASK, &sigmask, nullptr));

-The last nullprt is the oldset which can be stored (if it was not null that is)
+The last nullprt is the old set which can be stored (if it was not null that is)

     RegisterSignalHandler(SIGUSR1, EnableDebugSignalHandler);